-- Nearly all survey respondents indicated that their organisations rely, to some degree, on outsourcing and anticipate an increasing need for more specialist Transfer Pricing resources, through both in-house recruitment and increased outsourcing.
+- Nearly all survey respondents indicated that their organizations rely, to some degree, on outsourcing and anticipate an increasing need for more specialist Transfer Pricing resources, through both in-house recruitment and increased outsourcing.

-- The trend towards global coordination and centralisation is rapidly increasing.
+- The trend towards global coordination and centralization is rapidly increasing.

 - Overall, there is a desire to better leverage technology and increase process automation.